 The School is proud to have Archbishop Kay Goldsworthy as Visitor to the School and to have the Archbishop and Bishops preside over some school services and significant school occasions.

 We are members of the West Australian Anglican Schools Association (WAASA) and Anglican Schools Australia (ASA).
-Our Principal, Mrs Lynne Thomson, is a past President and current National Committee member of ASA.
-Mrs Judith Tudball, appointed to succeed Mrs Thomson on her retirement at the end of 2018, is President Elect.
+Our current Principal Mrs Judith Tudball is President Elect of ASA.

 The Chapel of Saint Mary